 Click here for more information.

 SOME SOBER REFLECTION – It is probably not much of an exaggeration to say that Interface Carpet never truly lived up to its reputation.
 Anderson introduced carpet leasing and talked a Zero Waste line but he never found a way to really make carpets reusable.
 Instead, he got a free pass from the environmental movement which often confuses the superficial with the substantial.
-Confusing leasing with reuse reminds me of the free pass that Bill McDonough got for using plastic pages instead of paper.
+Confusing leasing with reuse reminds me of the free pass that Bill McDonough got for using plastic pages instead of paper in his book Cradle to Cradle (see bibliography).
 Neither one makes any environmental sense.

 BUILT IN FAILURE FOR CARPET RECYCLING